lamsoa729/BPMSummerSchool/Day8-AdvancedClusterUsage/main.md

 ## Slurm

 - Wide adoption at universities and HPC centers.
 The skills you learn today will be highly transferable!
-- Flatiron has two clusters (rusty & popeye), each with multiple kinds of nodes (refer to sciware or the [wiki](https://wiki.flatironinstitute.org/)
+- Flatiron has two clusters (rusty & popeye), each with multiple kinds of nodes (refer to sciware or the [wiki](https://wiki.flatironinstitute.org/))
 - Run slurm commands after you have logged into rusty (or popeye) (or if you have a Flatiron workstation)
 - Access all slurm commands via module system (`module load slurm`)
+- How many of you have used Slurm before?
+  - How many have just used a Slurm script handed to you by someone else?

 ## Slurm basics